the-turing-way/the-turing-way/book/website/project-design/persona/persona-contributors.md

-(ch-persona-contributors)=
+(pd-persona-contributors)=
 ## Contributor's Personas and Pathways

-In this document, we have created personas for _The Turing Way_ contributors and users based on their initial engagements with the project as a reader, learner, resource developer, reviewer and maintainer.
+In this document, we provide examples of personas to understand how contributors of an online project might experience their first interactions and the "pathway" they are likely to take to get further involved as contributors.

-The interaction with the project followed by the sustained engagements of personas in a project can be understood in different phases of community membership:
+The interactions with the project followed by the sustained engagements in a project can be understood in the following different phases of community membership:

 1. Discovery - How they first hear about the project or group.
 2. First Contact - How they first engage with the project or group, their initial interaction.